Tristannn1337/Ivory/README.md

     -   Maximum of 0.10, minimum of 0.01

 ### Withdrawal Calculations
-Validator balance portioning between the development fee, bond holders, and node operator upon validator exit and withdrawal.
+Validator balance portioning between the bond holders and node operator upon validator exit and withdrawal.
 -   `grace_period = 7 days` _Hardcoded and based roughly on the longest expected period of nonfinality in a worst case scenario (2 weeks)._
 -   `principal_yield =  APR / (total_blocks / 1 year) * principal`
 -   `normalized_time_to_maturity = max(blocks_until_maturity - grace_period, 0) / maturity_term`